donadonny/Fitting-Room/README.md

   *  Use switches to add these rest apis according to user preferences
 * Add ads (Admob / Firebase Ads)
 * Localize
+* Refactor code
+* Implement instrumentation tests using Espresso
+* fix bugs
+  * On rotation retrofit re-queries Api
   * Set retrofit to requery or leave an error message if query fails.
-* Refactor code

 #### Possible future updates
 * Add swipe-functions to swipe forward and back instead of physical buttons
 * Add favorites to database